threedworld-mit/tdw/Documentation/lessons/troubleshooting/good_coding_practices.md

 ## 4. Load data from .json files

-For more complex seasons, it can be inefficient to store data within a controller.
+For more complex scenes, it can be inefficient to store data within a controller.
 In this cases, we find it useful to load data from a saved .json file.

 In this example, we'll load trial data from a `trials.json` file: